-• Must have an intention to capitalize the profits or reserves, and deposits or debt securities issued by it.
+Must have an intention to capitalize the profits or reserves, and debt securities issued by it.

-• Must mention the amount of profits or reserves to be capitalized.
+Must mention the amount of profits or reserves to be capitalized.

-(iv) The company has not defaulted in payment of interest or principal in respect of fixed employees such as contribution to provident fund, gratuity and bonus.
+(iv) The company has not defaulted in payment of interest or principal in respect of fixed deposits or such as contribution to provident fund, gratuity and bonus.

-(iv) The Company has not defaulted in respect of payment of statutory dues of the paid-up.
+(iv) The Company has not defaulted in respect of payment of statutory dues of the employees up.

-(v) (vi) The partly-paid shares, if any, outstanding on the date of allotment are made fully shall not be issued in lieu of dividend.
+(vi) The partly-paid shares, if any, outstanding on the date of allotment are made fully paid-(v)

-(vi) A Company must comply with Prescribed Conditions. (viii) The bonus shares
+(vi) (vii) A Company must comply with Prescribed Conditions. (viii) The bonus shares shall not be issued in lieu of dividend.